Instant Pot Chicken Biryani

 Instant Pot or Pressure cooker Biryani?

 What is the best way to cook biryani?
 Well, really I do not think it matters that much.
-It is more down to what cooking methods do you have at your disposal.
+It is more down to which cooking methods you have at your disposal.
 We are now lucky enough to have the instant pot that is quick and efficient.

 Traditionally people would use a pressure cooker to speed up the cooking on the hob, if you did not want to slow cook the meal.